+Our operations are subject to a number of risk and uncertainties, including those describe below.
 You should carefully consider the risks described below before making an investment decision.
-The risks and uncertainties described below are not the only ones facing our company.
-Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
 The risks and uncertainties described below are not necessarily organized in order of priority or probability.